 - PHYSICAL STRESS Any form of physical stress such as car accident, severe illness, or surgery can cause temporary hair loss.

 Treatment of hair loss with Regenera Activa

-Regenera Activa is a new technology that provides an intensive scalp treatment to aid in hair growth and thickens hair.
+Regenera Activa aims to provide an intensive scalp treatment to aid in stronger, thicker hair growth.

 It is specially developed for regenerative procedures using autologous micrograft.
 What this means is that it uses your body’s own ability to use functioning hair follicles to stimulate the growth of hair follicles in inactive areas of the scalp.